applepi-2067/2023_Robot/README.md

 ## Clone this repo to your desktop
 The following steps will authorize vscode to access your github account through OAuth.
 This is in place of setting up ssh keys.
 If you'd rather do that, feel free to do so.
+Similar steps to what we're doing [are covered here](https://adamtheautomator.com/visual-studio-code-github-setup/#Cloning_a_GitHub_Repository) if the below isn't clear enough.

   * Open the `2023 WPILib VS Code` link (on your desktop?)
   * Click the `Source Control` tab on the right ( Ctrl+Shift+G )